dekuNukem/PicoRC/ibmpc.md

 ![Alt text](photos/ibmpc/crtconn.jpeg)

-Put the machine on its face, unto the two screws for the cable cage.
+Put the machine on its face, undo the two screws for the cable cage.

 ![Alt text](photos/ibmpc/cablecage.jpeg)